Deer Mouse–Identify damage

-Droppings, gnaw marks, and urine odors are just a few signs of mice activity.
+Droppings, gnaw marks, and urine odor are just a few signs of mouse activity.

 Droppings are the most commonly encountered evidence of rodent activity.
 Even a small mouse infestation can produce literally thousands of droppings in a short period of time.